jiaoshuntian/ivory-operator/docs/content/tutorial/monitoring.md

 ## Accessing the Metrics

-Once the Highgo IvorySQL Exporter has been enabled in your cluster, follow the steps outlined in [IVYO Monitoring] to install the monitoring stack.
+Once the IvorySQL IvorySQL Exporter has been enabled in your cluster, follow the steps outlined in [IVYO Monitoring] to install the monitoring stack.
 This will allow you to deploy a [pgMonitor] configuration of [Prometheus], [Grafana], and [Alertmanager] monitoring tools in Kubernetes.
 These tools will be set up by default to connect to the Exporter containers on your Ivory Pods.